-3.1 The objective of the internal financial controls is to: maintain sound and proper financial arrangements; to explain why safeguards and controls are important and necessary; and to profile a framework for financial management, which will enable, wherever possible, managerial and financial responsibilities to be aligned, safeguarding all Members and officers.
+3.1 The objective of the internal financial controls is to: maintain sound and proper financial arrangements; to explain why safeguards and controls are important and necessary; and to profile a framework for financial management, which will enable, wherever possible, managerial, and financial responsibilities to be aligned, safeguarding all Members and officers.

 - 3.2 The key documents that set out the internal financial controls are: - Financial Regulations as set out in the Constitution - Scheme of Delegation as set out in the Constitution - Treasury Management Strategy, which is approved by the Authority each year which sets out the Annual Investment Strategy, Borrowing Strategy, and the Minimum Revenue Provision Statement - Treasury Management Practices which set out the detailed processes and practices to be followed in order to deliver the Treasury Management Strategy - 3.3 In addition to the above, there are a series of governance checks and controls carried out through the Finance and Human Resources teams to ensure financial systems are operating effectively.
-These are supported by periodic Internal and External Audit reviews and with the production of action plans where necessary to provide appropriate assurance to those charged with governance. - Further assurance is now provided through HM Inspectorate of Constabularies and Fire & Rescue Services (HMICFRS), which carried out its third inspection of the Service in 2022-23.
+These are supported by periodic Internal and External Audit reviews and with the production of action plans where necessary to provide appropriate assurance to those charged with governance. - 3.4 Further assurance is now provided through His Majesty's Inspectorate of Constabularies and Fire & Rescue Services (HMICFRS), which carried out its most recent inspection of the Service in March 2023 with the report issued on 18th August 2023.
 The HMICFRS examines the Service's effectiveness, efficiency and how well it looks after its people.
-A full copy of the HMICFRS judgement criteria can be found on their website.
+A full copy of the HMICFRS judgement criteria can be found on their website, and the previous four-tier system of graded judgements has now been extended to include and 'adequate' grade.
 It is designed to give the public information about how their local fire and rescue service is performing in several important areas, in a way that is comparable with other services across England.
-A full copy of the report may be found on the HMICFRS website.
-A summary of the ratings are shown below.
+The high-level ratings of the Service are discussed below and the full inspection report is available on the HMICFRS website here.